Robert H. Tuttle

-Robert Holmes Tuttle (born August 4, 1943) is a businessman specializing in car dealerships.
+Robert Holmes Tuttle (born August 4, 1943) is an American businessman specializing in car dealerships.
 He was the United States Ambassador to the United Kingdom from July 2005 to February 2009.

 Early life and career

-Tuttle is a graduate of Stanford University, and earned his Master of Business Administration degree at the University of Southern California.
+Tuttle earned a Bachelor of Arts from Stanford University, and earned his Master of Business Administration degree at the University of Southern California.
 Tuttle is the son of Holmes Tuttle, founder of the Southern California chain of auto dealerships and, in the 1960s and 1970s, a prominent force behind the political rise of actor Ronald Reagan.
 Tuttle previously worked in the White House during the Reagan administration as an assistant to the President in 1982, and director of presidential personnel in 1985.
 An avid tennis player, he enjoyed occasional games of tennis at the White House tennis court.
 Tuttle was also on the board of directors of the Woodrow Wilson International Center for Scholars.

 Diplomatic career

 United States Ambassador to the United Kingdom

 A California native, he was nominated to be ambassador by U.S. President George W. Bush.
 He had raised more than $200,000 for Bush's 2004 presidential campaign and inauguration ceremony.
 Both Tuttle and his predecessor William Stamps Farish III were both wealthy private citizens with personal and financial ties to the Bush family.